Ed Harris (playwright): Career

 Cabinet War Rooms during the Second World War, starring Fenella Woolgar, Kate O'Flynn, Freya Parker, Jane Slavin and David Acton.

 In 2018, Harris wrote the libretto for a new opera A Shoe Full Of Stars for Opera Schmopera with composer Omar Shahryar.
 It won a Best Opera For Young Audiences YAMAward / RESEO award in 2018.
+In 2025 Harris and Shahryar collaborated again on The Little Zombie Girl, a heartwarming horror for teens, for London Youth Opera.

 In 2023, Ed Harris wrote Strangers Like Me, a comedy about grief for young adults, commissioned by The National Theatre and produced as part of the National Theatre Connections 23 programme.

 Harris is also a published poet.
 He became a Royal Literary Fellow in 2021.